kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 To view the results of the reset process, click either **Show Background Task History for Student** or **Show Background Task History for Problem**.

-   A table displays the status of the reset process for each student.
+   A table displays the status of the reset process for each student or problem.